sanity-io/document-internationalization/README.md

       ],
       // ...or a function that takes the client and returns a promise of an array of supported languages
       // MUST return an "id" and "title" as strings
+      // Note: Async language configuration cannot create templates for new documents
       // supportedLanguages: (client) => client.fetch(`*[_type == "language"]{id, title}`),

       // Required